What fonts for children's books?

 Here’s a book that I recommend to beginners because it lays out the principles of great graphic design: The Non-Designer’s Design Book.
 It has simple, effective lessons that you can speed through.
 You’ll learn a lot - fast!

-For example, on Wisdom, the Midway Alabtross and other books in the Extraordinary Animal Series, I used Charlemagne Std for the animal’s name and Lithos Pro for “The Midway Albatross.”
+For example, on Wisdom, the Midway Alabtross and other books in the Extraordinary Animal Series, I used Charlemagne Std (90 pt) for the animal’s name and Lithos Pro (38 pt) for “The Midway Albatross.”
 The author/illustrator names and the subtitle are in RevueBT.
 Interior text is Minion Pro, semibold, 24pt.

 Is this the perfect font choice for the interior and exterior of the book?
 I don’t know.
+If I designed this again today, I’d use fewer fonts.
 But the book works and sells well.
 In the end, that’s all you can ask of your fonts, to help you sell your book.